Dm-code-prog/Shoppigram-API/internal/notifications/templates/en/shoppigram/marketplace_needs_verification.md

-Marketplace waiting for review
+For Shoppigram team!!!
+New shop is waiting for a review.

-New marketplace has been created by @%s and needs to be reviewed.
+Created by: %s
 Name: %s
 Short name: %s
-Image link: %s
+Logo: %s

-Web app link: %s
+Shop link: %s